Ministry of Science and Technology (China): Coal energy development

 Since 2005, the Ministry of Science and Technology of China has formulated the main development direction of China's medium and long-term national energy is the new coal chemical industry, to reduce environmental pollution and dependence on imported crude oil.

 Before 2005

 Most of China's energy was produced by burning coal.
-This method of coal utilisation would produce a lot of harmful gases, which directly led to the world's top ten polluted cities all in China, and huge economic losses.
+This method of coal utilization would produce a lot of harmful gases, which directly led to the world's top ten polluted cities all in China, and huge economic losses.
 Since 2005, under the strategy of the Ministry of Science and Technology, the energy consumption and industrial scale of the coal chemical industry have increased year by year.
-This strategy is expected to reduce China's air pollution and efficient utilisation of coal and other issues.
+This strategy is expected to reduce China's air pollution and efficient utilization of coal and other issues.

 After 2010

 An article published in Renewable & sustainable energy reviews in 2015 pointed out that China's energy consumption and production in 2010 were greater than the early forecasts of the Ministry of Science and Technology of China.
 China's energy consumption has grown rapidly from 6% to 20% of the world's energy consumption in 30 years.
 In addition, carbon dioxide emissions have risen from 8 percent of the world's total to 24 percent in 30 years.

 These facts prove that the new coal chemical industry promoted by the Ministry of Science and Technology of China in 2005 has not freed China from problems such as excessive energy consumption and air pollution.
 The main reason for the wrong direction of the national energy development strategy is that the Ministry of Science and Technology of China incorrectly estimated the modern per capita living energy consumption.
 In the context of high tech development, China's per capita living energy consumption is on average 50% higher than a decade ago.